Market Days

 - Unlimited Admission All Weekend

-- Saturday Morning Refreshments from our Trail Break Café (coffee and muffins)
+- Saturday Morning Refreshments (coffee and muffins)

 - Support the Tallahassee Museum

-Welcome to the 57th Annual Market Days
+Welcome to the 58th Annual Market Days

-The Holiday season has officially arrived and the 57th Annual Market Days is ready to welcome you with an amazing selection of original and unique gifts of abundant varieties for those who are special in your life.
+The Holiday season has officially arrived and the 58th Annual Market Days is ready to welcome you with an amazing selection of original and unique gifts of abundant varieties for those who are special in your life.
 This holiday shopping tradition helps us create and celebrate wonderful memories with friends and family while perusing the amazing creative skills of nearly 300 artisans from across the country who were juried and accepted in this year’s Market Days.

-Market Days 2023 is as essential today for the Tallahassee Museum as it was in 1965.
+Market Days 2024 is as essential today for the Tallahassee Museum as it was in 1965.
 Funds from the Market Days benefit the Museum in innumerable ways.
 From educational programs for all ages to the care of our living wildlife collection and historic buildings, Market Days supports the Museum helping to provide the many services we deliver to our audiences throughout the region.

 We are tremendously grateful for our sponsors who help bring Market Days to life each year and we thank these supporters and encourage you to patronize their businesses.